tweag/haskell-training/material/webapi.md

 Similarly to what we did for `Questionnaire`, we can see this as a function `Text -> AnswerType -> Id Questionnaire -> Question` inside the `Parser` context.

-We actually already have a `Text -> AnswerType -> Id Questionnaire -> Question`, which is the `Question` constructor.
+We actually already have a `Text -> AnswerType -> Id Questionnaire -> Question` function, which is the `Question` constructor.

 What we would like to do is to lift it to the `Parser` context.